SIRIS Virtual Deployment on VMware vSphere

 Choose the Disk/LUN to use for the datastore.
 It can be a LUN from a SAN or a local disk on the ESXi host.
 Then, click Next.

-Set the file system version to VMFS-5.
+Set your preferred file system version and click Next.

+Select Local file, then Upload Files.
 Browse to the location where the

 virtualSiris.ova